2022 Grenache

 Harvest:

-Portico Hills: October 29th at 23.8 brix and 3.43 pH
+Portico Hills: September 25th at 24.1 brix and 3.43 pH

-Fruit Processing: 100% of the grapes were sorted wholecluster and gently foot stomped into our French Oak Fermenters
+Fruit Processing: 100% of the grapes were sorted whole-cluster and gently foot stomped into our French Oak Fermenters

 Fermentation: 18 days cold soak, 8 day fermentation.
 Lightly pressed to tank where the free run and press wine were blended.
 No commercial yeast or bacteria was used to facilitate fermentation.